alfille/potholder/src/AssignPic.md

 ![](Photo.png)

-This picture button brings u0p either the camera (phone) or the gallery (laptop).
+This picture button brings up either the camera (phone) or the gallery (laptop).

 Since no piece is currently selected, you will have to choose the destination: